-Spotify strikes new deal with indy giant Merlin, ‘competitive’ with big 3 labels
+Spotify strikes new deal with indy giant Merlin ‘competitive’ with big labels

 Harman and Baidu team up on in-car AI for Chinese automakers